robfatland/chlorophyll/README.md

 ## I Setting up holoviz

+Starting with a bare Linux OS, pre-Python install.
+Some of these actions are "my preference".
+For example I use `ssh` tunnels a lot so I have to start *jupyter notebooks* in no-screen mode; and I alias this command to `jbook`.
+I also modify my terminal window and `vim` editor.

 * start a VM, for example a modest AWS EC2 with a 32+ GB root drive (gives us some headroom)
     * include a local `bash` environment with a keypair (`.pem`) file; and log in
     * modify the prompt in `.bashrc` and edit `.bash_aliases` to include common commands